nkuegler/MPM_bidsification/docs/doc_bidsification.md

                     sub_list=['sub-002','sub-003']
                    )
       ```
     > The `bidsme.mapper` command stops when the logger raises a warning (`bidsme.prepare` only stops at errors).
 Therefore, the custom-designed shim current check described in step 6 will stop the execution when shim current inconsistencies are detected.
+To avoid this, make sure to pass `plugin_opt={"bidsmap_step": True}` to the `plugin_bidsify_nk.py` during the Bidsmap creation step.
+This option prevents the plugin from running the shim current consistency check which does not influence the `bidsmap.yaml` anyway but is useful during actual data bidsification step. <br>
-If this happens, this sanity check has to be commented out during the bidsmap creation.
-This has no influence on the `bidsmap.yaml` but is useful in the preparation and bidsification steps.
-When creating the Bidsmap for LORAKS-reconstructed data, warnings are raised due to the absence of some standard fields in the sidecar JSON files.
+    > When creating the Bidsmap for LORAKS-reconstructed data, warnings are raised due to the absence of some standard fields in the sidecar JSON files.
 These warnings terminate the execution of the command.
 You can find more on this problem in the *very important note* in [Bidsification of LORAKS-reconstructed data](#bidsification-of-loraks-reconstructed-data).

 + **Step 8: `bidsme bidsify`**